Inist-CNRS/computron/README.md

 # Computron
 Computron is a Node.js library to apply XSLT stylesheets to XML documents.
-It's a [C++ addon for Node.js](https://nodejs.org/api/addons.html) that uses [libxml2](http://www.xmlsoft.org/).
+It's a [C++ addon for Node.js](https://nodejs.org/api/addons.html) that uses [libxml2](http://www.xmlsoft.org/) and [libxslt](http://xmlsoft.org/libxslt/).

 ## Disclaimer
 **This library is only intended to be used on Linux.**

 ## Requirements
-You must have libxml2 installed on your system.
+You must have libxml2 and libxslt1 installed on your system.
 ```bash
 sudo apt install libxml2-dev libxslt1-dev
 ```